 The annual results are showing a good yearly growth of ITC.

-From the report, we can notice that the sales, operating profit, and net profit of ITC are consistently increasing for the last 10 years.
+From the report, we can notice that the sales, operating profit, and the net profit of ITC are consistently increasing for the last 10 years.
 Moreover, the net profit has almost doubled in the last 5 years.

 Further, in the latest press release, the management of ITC has told that ITC will continue to give similar results in the future.
-The sales of ITC are expected to double from current by year 2020.
+The sales of ITC are expected to double from the current by the year 2020.

 Now, let’s study the balance sheet of ITC to find out further.

 Here, we can notice that the debt of ITC is very small compared to its total assets.
-Therefore, ITC can be considered as a virtually debt free company.
+Therefore, ITC can be considered as a virtually debt-free company.

 Overall, studying the company minutely, it can be concluded that ITC is fundamentally very strong and one of the best Stocks for Long term Investment in India.
-You should keep ITC in your portfolio for atleast next 3-4 years to get a good consistent return.
+You should keep ITC in your portfolio for at least next 3-4 years to get a good consistent return.

 HDFC bank is India’s leading banking and financial service company.
 It is India’s largest private sector lender by assets.
-It has 84,325 employees and has a presence in Bahrain, Hong Kong and Dubai.
+It has 84,325 employees and has a presence in Bahrain, Hong Kong, and Dubai.

 HDFC bank is the largest bank in India by market capitalization and was ranked 69th in 2016 BrandZ Top 100 Most Valuable Global Brands.

-HDFC Bank provides a number of products and services which includes Wholesale banking, Retail banking, Treasury, Auto (car) Loans, Two Wheeler Loans, Personal loans, Loan Against Property and Credit Cards.
+HDFC Bank provides a number of products and services which includes Wholesale banking, Retail banking, Treasury, Auto (car) Loans, Two Wheeler Loans, Personal Loans, Loan Against Property and Credit Cards.